charlesnmcdowell/Jackedin/Chapter_2_Proof_of_Life.md

 Maya stood in the narrow aisle of "Second Chances," her favorite thrift store.
 The air smelled of mothballs and aged cotton.
 It was a Tuesday afternoon, a time when the shop was usually occupied by older women past thirty, their eyes sharp for designer labels hidden in the racks of polyester.

 Maya adjusted her wireless earbuds.
 They were her constant companion, a white plastic barrier between her and the world.
-She caught her reflection in a dusty full-length mirror near the back.
-Her braided locs were gathered neatly, a style that was both practical and sharp.
-She was wearing a simple tank top that showed off the toned shoulders she’d built during late-night gym sessions—sessions she used to outrun the anxiety of her student loan balance.
+She caught her reflection in a dusty full-length mirror near the back and paused.
+Even in the dim, flickering fluorescent light of the store, her beauty was undeniable.
+Her skin, a rich, warm mahogany, looked radiant against the simple cream tank top she wore.
+Her braided locs were gathered neatly, framing the sharp, elegant lines of her jaw and those high cheekbones that always made her look like she was posing for a portrait she couldn't afford to buy.

+The tank top clung to her athletic frame, showing off the toned, graceful lines of her shoulders—shoulders that carried the weight of a statistics degree and forty-two thousand dollars in debt.
+She had the kind of natural, effortless presence that made the cluttered, dusty store feel like a backdrop in a high-fashion editorial.

 She was running a hand over a rack of vintage oversized blazers when she saw him.